|Diving with Tiger Sharks and Diving with Great Hammerheads in the Bahamas.

 Your safety is our primary concern but diving with sharks is potentially dangerous.
 You will be accepting all the responsibility for participating in the dive and should have emergency type insurance.
-Shark dives occur at depths from 15 to 100-feet, often there is a slight current running.
-Due to the nature of the activity, and the geographic diving conditions, it is recommended that you are an experienced and certified Advanced Open Water Diver (or equivalent) with both drift and deep diving.
+Shark dives occur at depths from 20 to 60-feet, often there is a slight current running.
+Due to the nature of the activity, it is recommended that you are an experienced and certified at least Advanced Open Water Diver (or equivalent).
 Prior to any diving with sharks, you will get an safety briefing in regards to diving and basic shark behavior, and emergency procedures.

 Tiger sharks are readily available in the shallow waters of the Little Bahama Bank.
-Tiger sharks, an elusive and usually solitary species, is nocturnal.
+Tiger sharks, an elusive and usually solitary species, are naturally nocturnal.
 They come inshore at night to feed, and retreat offshore during the day.
-Reaching lengths in excess of 24-feet, most individuals encountered by divers range between 8 and 12-feet in length.

 Tiger Sharks at Tiger Beach Bahamas.

 Tiger Beach was discovered in the late '80's by Captain Scott Smith.
 The area was referred to him by salvage divers who had found at least two different wrecks.
 These old wrecks are both within a half mile of each other in 25 feet of water.
 There used to be cannons lying on the reef, but they are gone now.
 In certain spots you can still find cannon balls and lead shot.